Advertiser Disclosure

 A strong relationship with your bank can do wonders for your credit journey.
 As a lifelong client at TD with a stable record of saving, I had no trouble getting a basic unsecured credit card at the age of 18, and premium products by 22.

 Not everyone is so lucky, and many people make financial missteps at a young age.
-One of my friends missed a payment years ago, and it hurt his credit file for years thereafter.
+Something as simple as missing a payment or two can hurt your credit file for years thereafter.

 First, prioritize issuers that are known for easy approvals.
 American Express comes to mind, and Capital One also has a reputation for marketing to people with poor or no credit history.